devconcept/ng-shopping-cart/assets/styling.md

 <cart-showcase [aspectRatio]="'16:9'"></cart-showcase>
 ```

 If you plan on using only square items, the library also includes a smaller css file, the `ng-shopping-cart-light.css` with all other ratios removed.
-You can use this file directly to get rid of a large portion of CSS that otherwise would be included in your app.
+You can use this file directly to get rid of a large portion of css that otherwise would be included in your app.

 > The variable `$generate-ratios` also disables ratio generation for values different from `1:1`.
-If you set it to false and want to generate a custom ratio you have to pass a last argument `true` to the mixin `@include showcase-ratio(16, 9, true);`
+If you set it to `false` and want to generate a custom ratio you have to pass a last argument `true` to the mixin `@include showcase-ratio(16, 9, true)`